 - In the Select text field, type the name of the application that you created.

-- Type a name for your account.
-If needed, you can change the name later.
+- Type a unique name for your account.

-- From the Cloud Provider drop-down menu, select Microsoft Azure.
+- From the Cloud Provider section, select Microsoft Azure from the drop-down menu.

 The Configure Account page opens.

-- Click the drop-down arrow and select Collect resource information from my Azure subscription from the drop-down menu.
-The Configuration page displays the subscription instructions.
+- From the Configure Account page, click the drop-down arrow and select Collect resource information from my Azure subscription from the drop-down menu.

-- Provide the required information from the Azure portal.
+- Paste the information you copied from the Azure portal.